rebelsky/sams-assorted-musings-reflections/duke-tip-2016.md

 And it therefore took me about two years longer than it should have to finish graduate school.
 I wish I had learned good work habits earlier.
-And so these are particularly personal recommendations: *Learn how to organize yourself.*  *Figure out how to buckle down and get work done, even if it's not always pleasant work.*  And to do those things, you may need to *challenge yourself, even if others do not challenge you.*  I wish I'd done all of those things, and I strongly encourage you to do so.
+And so these are particularly personal recommendations: *Learn how to organize yourself.*  *Figure out how to "buckle down" and get work done, even if it's not always pleasant work.*  And to do those things, you may need to *challenge yourself, even if others do not challenge you.*  I wish I'd done all of those things, and I strongly encourage you to do so.